nkrylov/snffr/README.md

 # Snffr

 Snffr is a simple Erlang application with a C-port interface to [libpcap].
-It was design to demonstrate one of Erlang's most powerful features - binary pattern matching.
+It was designed to demonstrate one of Erlang's most powerful features - binary pattern matching.
 The idea was to create an environment where a packet can be parsed and printed to the console using just a few lines of code.

 For example, this function prints some fields from an IP header and produces no output if the binary doesn't match: